Plant Evolution and Biodiversity (PEB) Group

 - 2003: Third Scholarships for Excellent Academic Score and National second-class scholarship.

 - 2002: Chinese scholarship.

-- Shimai H, Setoguchi P, Roberts D, Sun M. (Submitted) Phylogeny and biogeography of the genus Pinguicula L. (Lentibulariaceae) based on nuclear ribosomal DNA and chloroplast DNA.
-Botanical Journal of the Linnean Society.
+- Shimai H, Setoguchi P, Roberts D, Sun M. (In prep.)
+Phylogeny and biogeography of the genus Pinguicula L. (Lentibulariaceae) based on nuclear ribosomal DNA and chloroplast DNA.

 - Li DJ, Lauren Trotta L, Marx HE, Allen JM, Sun M, Soltis DE, Soltis PS, Guralnick RP, Baiser BH.
 (2019).
 For comparing phylogenetic diversity among communities, go ahead and use synthesis phylogenies.
 Ecology. doi: 10.1002/ecy.2788.

 - Yang T, Tedersoo L, Soltis PS, Soltis DE, Gilbert JA, Sun M, Shi Y, Wang HF, Li YT, Zhang J, Chen ZD, Lin HY, Zhao YP, Fu CX, Chu HY.
 (2018).
 Phylogenetic imprint of woody plants on the soil mycobiome in natural mountain forests of eastern China.
 The ISME Journal 13: 686–697.